Taylor Swift Makes "Very Sizable Donation" for Harvey Relief

 Sandra Bullock, the Kardashians, Leonardo DiCaprio and Miley Cyrus have also donated generous sums, ranging from half a million to a million dollars a pop.

-If you want to help, there are a ton of great organizations to donate to.
+If you want to help, there are a ton of great ways to make a difference.
 The food bank Taylor reached out to, for one, is accepting support here.
 Even if you aren't making a donation of Swiftian proportions, every little bit helps.